-Transposing all the melody notes outside the home octave into corresponding positions in it (below) reveals the blues family mode.
-The passing notes (yellow highlighting) are identified as such because they fill in scale sequences going in the same direction, and can be skipped without materially affecting the sound (if skipped, hold the previous note or anticipate the next one to preserve the timing); also because they're never harmonized.
-Thinking in terms of the blues scale provides a structural handle on the piece that's missing otherwise.
+Moving all the melody notes except the ornamental passing notes into corresponding positions in the home octave (below) reveals the blues family mode.
+The passing notes are identified as such because they fill in scale sequences going in the same direction, and can be skipped without materially affecting the sound (if skipped, hold the previous note or anticipate the next one to preserve the timing); also because they're never harmonized.
+Thinking in terms of the blues scale provides a structural handle on the piece that's missing if you think in terms of a scale that's one note short of the chromatic scale.
 The repetitive, sparse melody line at the end of [C] is from the parallel pentatonic minor mode that's a sub-scale of the blues family scale.
-The building blocks from the family scale that appear in the previous example also appear here.
+The building blocks from this scale that were used in the previous example are also used here.

-The annotated harmony shown next in Lego form satisfies the written chords mostly in place, and always in the flow.
-Blues tritones M and L have a strong explicit presence in the harmony.
-Blues tritone D is missing from the harmony but is present in the melody line (e.g., bars 3-4).
+The voiced anchor line is self sufficient for playing purposes but taking a look at the following Lego-like view of it gives a sense of its simplicity on the keyboard.
+Blues tritones M and L have a strong presence overall, and a particularly strong presence in melody section [C] that precedes the pentatonic minor closing.
+Blues tritone D is missing from the harmony but its anchor note p3 is present in the melody and in a couple of places in the harmony, implying the tritone in combination with scale note 6.
 Tritones P, A and I are ornamental passing tritones analogous to ornamental passing notes in melody.